 a.
 What is a Classic Car

 What makes a vehicle a collector car?
 This is as broad as the expression that it’s in the “eye of the beholder.”
 However, two main ideas permeate the vintage car market.
 The more rare the car the more collectable it is.
 The second idea depends on the market.
 The more in demand the greater the value.
-But, market forces are easy to spot without hindsight, but are difficult to determine in advance.
+But, market forces are not easy to spot without hindsight.

 What is important?
 The number one rule is “keep it stock.”
 That is, do not change the engine, the body design, radio, or anything else.
 A hemi engine in a Model T kills the value.
 Next in line is keeping the vehicle operational and attractive.
 Big dents and rust spots will ruin its value.
 Keep all of the accessories that went with the car.
 Some of the fancy radiator caps or hood ornaments may be worth as much as the car.
 The third is documentation.
 Keep as many ownership records, manuals, parts lists, and detailed repair records as you can.
 For example, having the car owned by a famous person can be more important than the car itself.
 Photographs of the vehicle from purchase to current are a good idea.
 Winning awards in car shows is helpful and more than just bragging rights.
 Winning awards indicate that experts in the field have inspected the car.